intuit/costBuddy/README.md

 	   3. aws lambda invoke --function-name arn:aws:lambda:us-west-2:xxxxxxxxxx:function:cost_buddy_budget  --region=us-west-2 --profile=<your aws profile> /tmp/lambda.log

    ```
-8. It will take few minutes for the application to come online.
-Verify the readiness of the metrics system by following the 'Step 1' specified in the Terraform output.
-Live Grafana UI ensures the system ready to accept and visualize metrics.
+8. Wait for 5-8 minutes before proceeding further.
+It will take few minutes for the application to come online.
+After 5-8 minutes, verify the readiness of the metrics system by following the 'Step 1' specified in the Terraform output.
+Load the Grafana URL in a browser.
+Live Grafana UI ensures the system is ready to accept and visualize metrics.
    ```bash
    terraform output
    ```
 >  1.Verify the readiness of metrics system by accessing Grafana UI: http://xx.xx.xx.xx/login or http://<www_domain_name>.<costbuddy_zone_name>/login.

-Grafana default Credentials: default credentials are  “admin/password”
+Grafana default Credentials: default credentials are  "admin/password"

-9. Once Grafana dashbaord is up and running, run the next steps specified in the terraform output.
+9. Setup is complete here.
+Now costBuddy will run at 23:30PM UTC every day to generate data and populate Grafana.
+If you want to see the data immediatly, you can run costBuddy manually for one time to generate data by executing step 2 `costbuddy-state-function` and step 3 `cost_buddy_budget ` as given in the terraform output.

    ```bash
    terraform output
    ```
-10. Execute step 2 `costbuddy-state-function` and step 3 `cost_buddy_budget ` as given in the above step output, to see the data into Grafana.

     Note :